Testing for Diabetes and Treating It

 • Insulin shots (most people need at least two a day for good blood glucose control)

 Many types of diabetes medications can help type 2 diabetics lower blood glucose.
 Each type lowers blood glucose in a different way.
-Doctors prescribe medication from one of these groups ( you might know the generic name):
+Doctors prescribe medication from one of a number of different drug groups (you might be more familiar with the generic names).
+Combination oral medicines incorporate these different drug types into one pill.

 • Sulfonylureas stimulate your pancreas to make more insulin.